 If you find that your child is a victim of severe online harassment, see if you can speak with their parents as well as your child’s school to discuss ways to stop the harassment.
 If you notice the problem is profound and your teen’s school is not doing enough to prevent this behavior, consider speaking with a lawyer.

-Having an anti-cyberbullying attorney who is not only knowledgeable about Illinois law but also passionate about every child feeling safe in school and online can help motivate the school district to take action.
+Having an anti-cyberbullying attorney who is knowledgeable and passionate about every child feeling safe in school and online can help motivate the school district to take action.
 No child or parent should have to go it alone when fighting social media harassment, especially when complicated factors such as social media addiction are at play.

 At Disparti Law Group Accident & Injury Lawyers, we have the skills to support you and your child through this difficult and complicated time.
 To speak with someone today, call (312) 600-6000 for a FREE case review.
 Together, as a community, we can stop cyberbullying once and for all.